• Skip to primary navigation

 Cumin, from the cumin plant, is a staple in Latin American and Indian dishes.

-It adds depth to Mexican recipes, Indian curries, and even rice pilafs.
+It improves Mexican recipes, Indian curries, and even rice pilafs.

 The two spices work together in harmony too, especially in Middle Eastern and Mediterranean cooking.